 5. SlowTon Mesh Adjustable Dog Seat Belt Harness

-- Specialized safety buckle and carabiner: Secure attachment to latch bar or seat belt buckle
+- Specialized safety buckle: Ensures secure attachment to latch bar or seat belt buckle

-Compared to one-size-fits-all options, this harness prioritizes comfort and security for smaller pets.
-The tradeoff is that it may not be as suitable for larger or very strong dogs.
+Compared to one-size-fits-all harnesses, this model prioritizes fit and comfort for smaller dogs.
+However, it may not be as robust for larger or highly active breeds.

 - Breathable mesh design